-keisha is an anti-disciplinary researcher completing her PhD in Black Studies at the University of Nottingham.
-She is funded by a Midlands3Cities Doctoral Training Partnership (AHRC) until 2021.
-Her research project is titled "Black Women and the Curation of Digital Diasporic Intimacy" and within it she analyses intersections of visuality, race, and gender, as it relates to identity formation and diasporic community building on social media.
+keisha is an anti-disciplinary researcher completing their PhD in Black Studies at the University of Nottingham.
+They are funded by a Midlands3Cities Doctoral Training Partnership (AHRC) until 2022.
+Their research project is titled "Black Women and the Curation of Digital Diasporic Intimacy" and within it she analyses intersections of visuality, race, and gender, as it relates to identity formation and diasporic community building on social media.

 keisha has worked on projects that relate to race and gender inequality, sovereignty and justice, archival histories, and representation in screen media.
-She is a co-founder of Anticipating Black Futures, a learning initiative and network for emerging Black Studies researchers in Britain.
-She is available for talks, workshops, and collaborations that are around her areas of interests.
+They are a co-founder of Anticipating Black Futures, a learning initiative and network for emerging Black Studies researchers in Britain.
+They are available for talks, workshops, and collaborations that are around their areas of interests.

 Black Girlhood & Womanhood